Ziqi-Yang/llvmpym/docs/source/index.rst

    "``BitWriter.h``", "``core``"
    "", "``utils``"

-- All functions that operates on lambda functions(function pointers) is not bound or handled incorrectly.
-Typically those parameters'(or returned value's) type name ends with `Hanlder` or `Callback`, e.g. `LLVMDiagnosticHandler`, `LLVMYieldCallback`.
-Though very few API operates on lambda functions.

-- All functions accepts or return a void pointer (`void *`) is not bound.
+- All functions accepts or return a void pointer (`void *`) is not bound (including lambda functions/function pointers).
 Though very few API accepts or return a void pointer.

 Table of contents